librariesio/depper/README.md

 #### Ingestor Cursor Patterns

+Depper has to know where to pick up once it restarts, so there are several methods for storing such a cursor:

 * `ingestors.setBookmarkTime()` + `ingestor.getBookmarkTime()` [RECOMMENDED] : reads/sets a `time.Time` to redis (persistent)
 * `ingestors.setBookmark()` + `ingestor.getBookmark()`: reads/sets an arbitrary string to redis (persistent)
 * `LatestRun`: reads/sets a `time.Time` on the ingestor instance (non-persistent)